History

 Faith Comes by Hearing the Word of God

-Lincoln Lake Baptist Camp, located on the second largest lake in Kent County, Michigan has been in operation for seventy years.
+Lincoln Lake Baptist Camp, located on the second largest lake in Kent County, Michigan has been in operation for over 85 years.
 Hundreds of youth have come to know Christ and today many minister at home and in foreign places.

 The camp was founded in 1938 by a group